 (z) Emergency procedures.
 The agency must adopt and enforce policies and procedures for medical emergencies and emergencies resulting from a disaster.

 (1) Procedures must be individualized for each client to include the appropriate evacuation from the home and emergency telephone numbers.
-Emergency telephone numbers must be posted at each client's home and must include 911 if available, the number of the physician, the ambulance, the qualified registered nurse on call for home dialysis, and any other phone number deemed as an emergency number.
+Emergency telephone numbers must be posted at each client's home and must include 911, if available, the number of the physician, the ambulance, the qualified RN on call for home dialysis, and any other phone number deemed as an emergency number.

 (2) The agency must ensure that the client and the client's family know the agency's procedures for medical emergencies and emergencies resulting from a disaster.